+We may be subjected to various product liability claims, including, among others, that our products include inadequate or improper instructions for use or installation, or inadequate warnings concerning the effects of the failure of our products.
+In the event that we do not have adequate insurance or contractual indemnification, damages from these claims would have to be paid from the assets of our company and could have a material adverse effect on our profitability and financial condition.
 We, like other manufacturers and distributors of products designed to control and regulate fluids and chemicals, face an inherent risk of exposure to product liability claims in the event that the use of our products results in personal injury, property damage or business interruption to our customers.
-We may be subjected to various product liability claims, including, among others, that our products include inadequate or improper instructions for use or installation, or inadequate warnings concerning the effects of the failure of our products.
 Although we maintain strict quality controls and procedures, including the testing of raw materials and safety testing of selected finished products, we cannot be certain that our products will be completely free from defect.
 In addition, in certain cases, we rely on third-party manufacturers for our products or components of our products.
 Although we have liability insurance coverage, we cannot be certain that this insurance coverage will continue to be available to us at a reasonable cost, or, if available, will be adequate to cover any such liabilities.
 We generally seek to obtain contractual indemnification from our third-party suppliers, and for us to be added as an additional insured party under such parties' insurance policies.
 Any such indemnification or insurance is limited by its terms and, as a practical matter, is limited to the creditworthiness of the indemnifying or insuring party.
-In the event that we do not have adequate insurance or contractual indemnification, product liabilities could have a material adverse effect on our business, financial condition or results of operations.
+If such indemnification or insurance is not available to satisfy damage awards from product liability claims, we will be forced to pay these claims out of the assets of our company, which could have a significant adverse effect on our financial condition.